 A fail-safe switch in the ON position will cause the corresponding relay to be energized (i.e., OPEN on the N.C. terminals, and CLOSED on the N.O. terminals).
-A fail-safe switch in the OFF position will cause the relay to be de-energized (i.e., CLOSED on the N.C. terminals and OPEN on the N.O. terminals).
+A fail-safe switch in the OFF position will cause the relay to be de-energized (i.e., CLOSED on the N.C. terminals).